Malaysian Development Plans and Policies- Malaysia Vision 2020

 Tuckman’s theory refers to the five stages of the group development model developed by Bruce Tuckman in 1965.
 It is also known as Tuckman’s model, Tuckman’s theory, Tuckman’s ladder, five stages of group development theory, Tuckman’s team development model, Tuckman’s theory of communication, and Tuckman’s stages.

 Bruce Tuckman introduced his four stages of group development theory in 1965.
 However, in the 1970s, he added the fifth stage to his four stages of group development theory.
 In 1977, Tuckman and Mary Ann Jensen included the fifth and final stage in Tuckman’s theory.
-The name of the fifth stage is Adjourning, which represents the happiness of achieving the interdependent group goal by the group member.
-So, it gets known as Tuckman and Jensen’s theory after adding the fifth stage.
+The name of fifth stage is Adjourning, which represents the happiness of achieving the interdependent group goal by the group members.
+So, it became known as Tuckman and Jensen’s theory after adding the fifth stage.

 Tuckman’s Stages of Group Development